elh4m/tello_drone_camera_calibration/README.md

 4.refer to /aruco_images for sample pictures
 5.make sure you move the board along 3 axis ,X,Y,Z

-# if you already have a checkerboard with know square size (in meter) you can use the calibration.py file
+if you already have a checkerboard with known square size (in meter) you can use the calibration.py file